Brawlback-Team/brawlback-launcher/FAQ.md

 Rollback is a superior netcode implementation to the delay based netcode that everyone is used to.
 It provides smooth gameplay for a larger variety of situations.
 It also allows for playing with people much further away.

-## What versions of Melee does Slippi support?
+## What versions of Brawl does Brawlback support?

-We only support NTSC-U/J 1.02.
+We reqire a working version of Brawl.
+We will support P+ and possibly 3.6 as well as other mods as time permits.

 ## It says "Required DLLs/libraries are missing" when I hit Play!